aryxncodes7/repo-guard/README.md

 # 🛡️ RepoGuard: AI-Powered Repository Security Companion

-RepoGuard is a state-of-the-art multi-agent repository auditor and security companion designed to scan source code repositories and Pull Requests.
-It automatically identifies security vulnerabilities, exposes leaked secrets or API credentials, evaluates logic bugs, inspects code styles, and generates documentation verdicts.
-It also features a conversational AI companion to assist developers in reviewing findings and implementing immediate mitigations.
+RepoGuard is a smart AI teammate that watches your code repositories and Pull Requests to catch security bugs and quality issues before they hit production.
+Instead of dumping a massive list of confusing alerts on you, RepoGuard deploys a crew of specialized AI agents to hunt down leaked secrets, logic flaws, and messy documentation.
+Plus, it features a built-in chatbot sidebar so you can chat directly with the AI and get instant code fixes on the fly.

 ---